giggls/osml10n/README.md

 themselves which I plan to re implement in lua which will make them usable in osm2pgsql during import stage.

-At least in theory it should also be possible to call the daemon from PostgreSQL stored procedures, but in the meantime I think, that doing this stuff at import time is the better place.
+What I already have is ``cc_transcript_via_daemon.sql`` which replaces the stored procedure for transcription by a call to this daemon.

-If you have an Idea for a better approach feel free to open an issue here.
+If you have an idea for a better approach feel free to open an issue here.

 ## Installation of the transcription-daemon